Skip to main content

 It is necessary to understand the nature, structure, and trends of the region’s economy to determine its strengths and weaknesses.
 There are several data sources that are used in analyzing the local economic structure of the region.

-The following section will seek to describe regional trends in the industry clusters for the entire RVAR CEDS region.
+The following section will seek to describe regional trends in the industry clusters for the entire RVAR CEDS region as of the 3rd Quarter of 2025.
 An outline of the region’s largest employers is provided below.
 It will assist with understanding the local economy and demonstrates that most of the region’s largest employers are in the industries of healthcare and social assistance, retail, and manufacturing.

 Highest Location Quotient Sectors